Plaza Independencia: French inspiration

-At the beginning of the 20th century, French landscape architect Carlos Thays was in charge of the landscape design of the space, which until then had remained completely empty.
-Thays designed four French-inspired flower beds with fountains and greenery, and planted his signature palm trees.
-In 1923, during the administration of President Baltasar Brum, a monument to General José Gervasio Artigas was inaugurated, which consists of a 17-meter bronze equestrian statue with a granite base sculpted by Angelo Zanelli.
+At the beginning of the 20th century, French landscape architect Carlos Thays was commissioned to design the square’s landscaping, as the site had until then remained largely undeveloped.
+Thays introduced four French-style parterres with fountains and landscaped greenery, as well as a series of palm trees characteristic of his urban projects, which symbolically represent the Thirty-Three Orientals, leaders of the 1825 expedition that initiated Uruguay’s struggle for independence.

+In 1923, during the presidency of Baltasar Brum, a monument to General José Gervasio Artigas was inaugurated.
+The monument consists of a 17-metre bronze equestrian statue set upon a granite base sculpted by Angelo Zanelli.

 Uruguayan dictatorship

-On September 27, 1974, during the civil-military dictatorship, the creation of an underground mausoleum under the square for the remains of Artigas was approved.
-These had remained in the National Pantheon of the Central Cemetery since 1972, when they arrived in Uruguay from Paraguay –place of his death in 1850–.
-The mausoleum, which was the work of the architects Lucas Ríos Demalde and Alejandro Morón, consists of two wide granite stairs that go down to an underground room where the urn with the remains of José Artigas was installed; a granite mastaba behind the monument located above the urn functions as a skylight.
-It was finally inaugurated and opened to the public on June 19, 1977, the anniversary of his birth, and a national holiday in Uruguay.
+On 27 September 1974, during the civic-military dictatorship, the construction of an underground mausoleum beneath Plaza Independencia for the remains of José Gervasio Artigas was formally approved.
+His remains had been placed in the National Pantheon of the Central Cemetery in 1972, after being repatriated from Paraguay, where he had died in 1850.

+Designed by architects Lucas Ríos Demalde and Alejandro Morón, the mausoleum features two broad granite staircases leading to an underground chamber housing the urn containing Artigas’s remains.
+A granite mastaba situated behind the monument above functions as a skylight for the subterranean space.
+The mausoleum was inaugurated and opened to the public on 19 June 1977—Artigas’s birthday, which is observed as a national holiday in Uruguay.

 The site has a permanent honor guard from its body of soldiers (Cuerpo de Blandengues), the first in which Artigas served.
 The changing of the guard is a major ceremony and tourist attraction.

 Geography

-Surrounding the square are the Gateway of the Citadel and the beginning of the Peatonal Sarandí pedestrian street to the west, and the Palacio Salvo to the east.
-Also on the east is the beginning of 18 de Julio Avenue, the most important road in the city.
-To the south west is the Solís Theatre, while the Executive Tower and the Estévez Palace, both seats of the Executive Branch, are to the south, and the Radisson Montevideo Victoria Plaza is to the north.
+Surrounding the square are several of Montevideo’s most prominent landmarks.
+To the west stand the Gateway of the Citadel and the entrance to the Peatonal Sarandí.
+To the east rise the Palacio Salvo and the beginning of 18 de Julio Avenue, the city’s principal thoroughfare.

+The Solís Theatre is located to the southwest, while the Executive Tower and the Estévez Palace—both seats of the Executive Branch—stand to the south.
+To the north is the Radisson Montevideo Victoria Plaza Hotel.